 People learn compassion and empathy by receiving these from someone else.
 Only then do they have something to work with.
 They can pay it forward.

-My Guide is an attempt to fill the “emotional buckets” of parents so that they themselves can both heal, and become vehicles of compassion and understanding to pass along to their adult children … who can then fill the buckets of their own children, and so on.
+My book is an attempt to fill the “emotional buckets” of parents so that they themselves can both heal, and become vehicles of compassion and understanding to pass along to their adult children … who can then fill the buckets of their own children, and so on.

 As long as it’s “us against them,” there can be no healing from this devastating problem.